placidapp/placid-ios/README.md

 ### Modify data

-Templates can be customized using their specific layers.
+You can modify the content and appearance of dynamic layers in your template.

-:warning: The same layer name as in the web-editor has to be used, otherwise the layer will be ignored.
+:warning: Use the layer names as specified in the template editor, otherwise the layer will be ignored.

 #### Text